 Transmission densitometers commonly used with conventional film are suitable for the film EBT3.
 Best results are obtained red channel with a color densitometer.
 But nevertheless, with a filter to 636nm with a 10nm band will get the best results.

 EBT3 film can also be viewed with a film scanner or digitizer.
-Although many are valid, the most recommended is the brand Epson V700, it provides the best response to the film EBT3 red channel which provides more information.
+Although many are valid, the most recommended is the V850 (A4) and 12.000XL (A3) Epson brand, it provides the best response to the film EBT3 red channel which provides more information.

 Black and white scanners use a light source spectrum, which produce less response.